Daniel-Muntean4/TMPS/lab2_report.md

 }

 ```
 * This is the flyweight interface.
+It separates the two main methods being execute()(for calculations) and then passing result to scientific notation toScientific()
  ```